 John Miller (b.1954, Cleveland OH) has exhibited extensively since his first solo show at White Columns, New York in 1982.
 Along with Mike Kelley, Jim Shaw and Christopher Williams, Miller is part of an influential group of artists who studied together at CalArts in the late 1970s.
-Over the course of thirty years, Miller has produced a diverse body of work that addresses figuration, language, valuation, social hierarchy and abjection.
-In 2016, his work is the subject of a major survey exhibition I Stand, I Fall featuring over 75 art works at the Institute of Contemporary Art / ICA, Miami curated by Alex Gartenfeld (catalog) and in 2020 Miller will have a solo museum exhibition of his work in Berlin.
+Over the course of thirty years, Miller has produced a diverse body of work that addresses figuration, language, valuation, social hierarchy and relations and abjection.
+In 2016, his work was the subject of a major survey exhibition I Stand, I Fall featuring over 75 art works at the Institute of Contemporary Art / ICA, Miami curated by Alex Gartenfeld (catalog) and in 2020 Miller will have a solo museum exhibition of his work in Berlin.

 Miller’s more recent group exhibitions include Where Art Might Happen: The Early Years of CalArts, curated by Philipp Kaiser and Christina Végh, Kestner Gesellschaft, Hannover, Germany; Everything Is Connected: Art and Conspiracy, The Metropolitan Museum of Art / Met Breuer New York, NY, The Conditions of Being Art: Pat Hearn Gallery and American Fine Arts, Co.
-(1983-2004), The Hessel Museum, Bard College, Annandale-on-Hudson, NY, Painting 2.0: Expression in the Information Age, Museum Brandhorst, Germany, Collecting Lines: Drawings from the Ringier Collection, Villa Flora, Winterthur, Switzerland, Take It or Leave It at the Hammer Museum, Los Angeles, Gold at the Bass Museum, Miami Beach, Expo 1, New York: Dark Optimism, MoMA / PS 1, New York, NYC 1993: Experimental Jet Set Trash and No Star at the New Museum, New York, Painting Forever, Kunst-Werke Berlin, Carte Blanche, Palais de Tokyo, Paris, and American Exuberance, Rubell Family Collection, Miami (cat.) among many others.
+(1983-2004), The Hessel Museum, Bard College, Annandale-on-Hudson, NY, Painting 2.0: Expression in the Information Age at the Museum Brandhorst, Germany, Collecting Lines: Drawings from the Ringier Collection, Villa Flora, Winterthur, Switzerland, Take It or Leave It at the Hammer Museum, Los Angeles, Gold at the Bass Museum, Miami Beach, Expo 1, New York: Dark Optimism at MoMA / PS 1, New York, NYC 1993: Experimental Jet Set Trash and No Star at the New Museum, New York, Painting Forever at the KW / Kunst-Werke Berlin, Carte Blanche at the Palais de Tokyo, Paris, and American Exuberance at the Rubell Family Collection, Miami (cat.) among many others.
 Miller's work has been included in important biennials such as the 1991 Whitney Biennial, the 2010 Gwangju Biennale and most recently, in 2018, the 33rd Bienal de São Paulo / São Paulo Biennial.

 Miller is a prolific writer and critic, published in Artforum, BOMB magazine, and Texte zur Kunst as well in monographs on Mike Kelley, Christopher Williams, Dan Graham, Martha Rosler and Adrian Piper.
 In 2013, JRP Ringier, Zurich and the Consortium in Dijon published a collection of essays, entitled The Ruin of Exchange and in 2015, Afterall Books published Mike Kelley: Educational Complex, a full-length study of that work.